Who we are

 2023-2026

-Jorge is looking for antimicrobial resistance genes and pathogens in freshwater and wastewater, to evaluate the contribution of human pollution into the environmental resistome of water bodies, to survey for known and new resistance genes circulating in the population and to characterise the distribution of resistance genes in water environments.
-Jorge is a doctoral student funded by SIDA doing part his PhD thesis in the Bengtsson-Palme lab and part of it in the lab of Volga Iñiguez at UMSA in Bolivia.
+Jorge’s main research interest is microbial ecology.
+He is looking for antimicrobial resistance genes and enteric pathogens in aquatic environments polluted by sewage and/or mining discharges using metagenomic sequencing to survey known and new resistance genes in microbial communities.
+As part of this community approach to antimicrobial resistance, Jorge is also working with artificial antibiotic selection systems to understand better the antibiotic selection processes at community levels.
+Jorge is funded by SIDA, doing part of his PhD thesis in the Bengtsson-Palme lab and part of it in the lab of Volga Iñiguez at UMSA in Bolivia.

 Josue Mamani Jarro